-- All patients diagnosed with NGU should have the following discussed and documented: - 1.
-Explanation of causes of NGU - That we may contact them at the end of the week to arrange more treatment if M. genitalium is detected. - Information on how to access BASHH NSU patient information leaflet and Sandyford website. - 4.
-Side-effects of treatment and importance of adherence - 5.
-Abstain sexual intercourse/effective condom use if unable to adhere - Patients should be reminded that the results phone line may read out a series of negative reassuring results, but they have still been found to have NGU and should complete the antibiotic course. - Patients should be advised to contact Sandyford if symptoms have not resolved by the end of three weeks. - We do not offer routine test of cure.
+- Everyone found to have NGU should have the following discussed and documented: - 1.
+Explanation of causes of NGU, including that we do not always find a clear-cut cause. - 2.
+Current antibiotic treatment remains effective and now we have testing for M. genitalium very few people go onto develop persistent symptoms - 3.
+That we may contact them at the end of the week to arrange more treatment if M. genitalium is detected. - 4.
+Information on how to access BASHH NGU patient information leaflet and Sandyford website. - 5.
+Side-effects of treatment and importance of adherence - 6.
+Abstain sexual intercourse. - NGU can cause considerable anxiety in relation to partners and transmission and support may be needed from the SHA team, with support of the GUM complex clinic if needed. - Patients should be reminded that the results phone line may read out a series of negative reassuring results, but they have still been found to have NGU and should complete the antibiotic course. - Patients should be advised to contact Sandyford if symptoms have not resolved by the end of three weeks. - There is no reason to have any further checks if symptoms have cleared